 Phase II (FY97-10) built on the progress made during Phase I and continued the development of economies of scale through optimization of existing assets, technology conversion promoting database integration, and infrastructure improvement.
-Except for improvements to the TRAC Information System, Phase II is complete.
-The TRAC I/S was competitively bid in FY06 and the project is expected to be completed in FY08.
+Except for improvements to the TRAC Information System (TRAC/IS), Phase II is complete.
+The TRAC I/S was competitively bid in FY07 and the project is expected to be completed in Q1 FY09.

-Phase III (FY99-01) focused on implementing a new, integrated financial, procurement and human resources/payroll system (Lawson) - replacing three separate and obsolete software products.
+Phase III (FY99-01) focused on implementing a newly, integrated financial, procurement and human resources/payroll system (Lawson) which replaces three separate and obsolete software products.
 This project was substantially completed in May 2000 and met schedule and budgetary targets.
-Implementation of a Treasury workstation and integration with MAXIMO was completed by the close of FY01.
+Implementation of a Treasury application (XRT) and integration with MAXIMO was completed by the close of FY01.
 The system reduces duplication of databases, streamlines several business processes, and improves staff ability to perform trend analysis.

 Phase IV of the Business Systems Plan supported MWRA's effort in anticipation of the year 2000 to assess systems and applications and implement corrective actions to avoid systems failures.
 This phase was completed in February 2000, and MWRA did not experience any major system failures or disruptions.
-In addition, approximately 65% of Phase IV spending was for items that would have been purchased anyway and have useful lives well beyond 2000.
+In addition, approximately 65% of Phase IV spending was for items that would have been purchased under normal circumstances and the items have a useful life well beyond 2000.

 Phase V (FY01-09) supports MWRA's ongoing program of information system improvements.
-The focus is on development of a Waterworks Operations Management system similar to the one used to support Deer Island management, implementation of MAXIMO for the Field Operations Department (completed), and improvements to the laboratory information system to keep pace with changing business needs and technology standards.
+The focus is on development of a Waterworks Operations Management system similar to the one used to support Deer Island management, implementation of MAXIMO for the Field Operations Department (completed), and improvements to the Laboratory Information Management System (LIMS) to ensure MWRA keeps pace with changing business needs and technology standards.
+The LIMS contract was awarded in FY08 and the project is expected to be completed in FY09.
 In addition, Phase V includes replacement of obsolete minicomputers and improvements to GIS and TV Inspection systems based on benchmarking results (completed).

-Phase VI (FY04-09) supports the replacement of obsolete PBXes at major sites, re-licensing of Microsoft Office products, storage/server improvements for Computer Center operations and the conversion of Lawson portfolio to a current supported operating system.
+Phase VI (FY04-09) supports the replacement of obsolete PBXs at major sites, the re-licensing of Microsoft Office products, storage/server improvements for Computer Center operations, and the conversion of Lawson portfolio to a current supported operating system.
+Lawson hardware was procured in FY08; software procurement and implementation is scheduled for FY09.

-A new MIS Plan as part of the overall Authority's Master Plan is under development.
-The major areas of focus are: replacing aging systems and the network architecture, improving disaster recover, enhancing data integration, consolidating server/computing resources, and implementing applicable best practices as part of software vendor solutions.
-The goal is to continue to support efficient administrative, financial, operational, engineering and planning functions with cost-effective technology.
-Key projects identified include: a NET2020 project, storage/server improvements (SAN), Computer Center and OCC infrastructure equipment replacements, document management software and telecommunications equipment replacement.
+A new MIS Plan, as part of the overall Authority's Master Plan, is under development.
+The major areas of focus are: replacing aging systems and the network architecture, improving disaster recovery, enhancing data integration, consolidating server/computing resources, and implementing applicable best practices.
+The goal is to continue to support efficient administrative, financial, operational, engineering and planning functions with cost-effective technologies.
+Key projects identified include: NET2020 project, storage/server improvements (SAN), Computer

+Center and OCC infrastructure equipment replacements, records management software and telecommunications equipment replacement.

-Scope - New subphases added to the FY09 CIP are noted in Bold.
+Scope - The table describes the original CIP phases and associated projects.
+New projects/subphases added to the FY09 CIP are noted in Bold.